-You know how much I love low carb recipes but I also love to eat less dairy.
+You know how much I love low-carb recipes but I also love to eat less dairy.
 I love cheese but I also like the idea of adding more healthy fat and greens to my diet.
-That is how I came up with this revisited oopsie bread recipe idea.
-I swap the regular ricotta cheese by creamy raw avocado.
-I was not sure it will work well but it end up pretty well.
-Usually a oopsie bread recipe doesn’t contain almond meal but here I choose to add a tiny bit of it to give more texture to those low carb burger buns.
+That’s how I came up with this revisited oopsie bread recipe idea.
+I swapped the regular ricotta cheese with creamy raw avocado.
+I wasn’t sure it would work well but it ended up being superb.
+Usually, an oopsie bread recipe wouldn’t contain almond meal but here I chose to add a tiny bit of it to give more texture to these low-carb burger buns.
 The result is light, fluffy with a lovely pale green color.

-As you can see on the picture it hold the burger filling pretty well!
+As you can see on the picture it holds the burger filling pretty well!
 I was amazed to see how this avocado burger buns taste great too.
-My 3 years old has never been a huge fan of avocado but she loved those low carb burger buns.
-This recipe makes 4 burger buns and each buns contains only 0.9 net carbs for 5 g of protein!
-It means that this avocado oopsie bread recipe is not only fulfilling but also very low carb while adding some healthy fat from avocado.
+My 3-year old has never been a huge fan of avocado but she loved these low-carb burger buns.
+This recipe makes 4 burger buns and each bun contains only 0.9g of net carbs for 5g of protein!
+It means that this avocado oopsie bread is not only fulfilling but also very low-carb while adding some healthy fat from avocado.

 I recommend to eat them straight away after baking them.
-Well, I cool down the bread 10 minutes on a rack but don’t wait too long or they loose their fluffy texture.
-If you plan to make those for a burger party you can easily double the recipe and bake two batch at the same time.
-It is optional but you can add 1/4 teaspoon of sesame seeds on top of each burger buns or even poppy seeds if preferred.
-My favorite healthy & low carb burger fillings are beef patties, cheese, capsicum and shredded lettuce.
-I did not use sauce in my burger but a bit of homemade mayonnaise is great or tahini paste.
-And you what’s your favorite low carb burger filling ??
+Well, cool down the bread for 10 minutes on a rack but don’t wait too long or they lose their beautiful fluffy texture.
+If you plan to make these for a burger party you can easily double the recipe and bake two batches at the same time.
+It’s optional but you can also add 1/4 teaspoon of sesame seeds on top of each burger bun or poppy seeds if preferred.
+My favorite healthy & low-carb burger fillings are beef patties, cheese, keto vegetables like capsicum and shredded lettuce.
+I didn’t put sauce in my burger but a bit of homemade mayonnaise is great or some tahini paste.

 Oopsie bread recipe keto + gluten free

-- Cover a cookie rack with cooking paper.
+Cover a baking rack with cooking paper.
 Set aside.

-- Add the cream of tartar and keep whisking on high speed until a stiff peak form.
+Add the cream of tartar and keep whisking on high speed until a stiff peak forms.
 Set aside.

-- Process until smooth and creamy.
-You may have to stop the food processor every 20 seconds, scrap down the side of the bowl with a spatula and process again.
+Process until smooth and creamy.
+You may have to stop the food processor every 20 seconds, scrape down the side of the bowl with a spatula and process again.
 You want a creamy avocado puree with no lumps.

-- Add the almond meal, baking soda and psyllium husk powder.
+Add the almond meal, baking soda and psyllium husk.

-- Using a spatula or wooden spoon gently combine all the ingredients, rubbing the fluffy egg white with all the others ingredients.
+Using a spatula or wooden spoon gently combine all the ingredients, rubbing the fluffy egg whites with all the others ingredients.
 Don't go too fast to keep the mixture light and fluffy like for a souffle.

-- Keep stirring until all the ingredients are coming together and no more lumps appears.
+Keep stirring until all the ingredients are coming together and no more lump appears.
 You should obtain a fluffy batter with a pale green color.

-- It is optional but you can sprinkle some sesame seeds on top of each buns before baking.
+It is optional but you can sprinkle some sesame seeds on top of each bun before baking.
 Usually 1/4 teaspoon per bun is enough.